zmisson424/squad/README.md

 To enable on Web make sure to provide your GOOGLE_SIGN_IN_OAUTH_CLIENT_ID in the <meta> tag in web/index.html

+#### Apple Login

+Apple Authentication will utilize this [sign_in_with_apple](https://pub.dev/packages/sign_in_with_apple) plugin.
+This feature will require a paid Apple Developer account.
+Follow all of the instructions provided with the plugin to configure this app to work with your Apple account. **Note** Make sure to enable Google in the Firebase Auth panel.

 #### Multi Factor Authentication